cfpb/design-system/docs/pages/links.md

 eyebrow: Form elements
 title: Links
-description: Links are navigational elements that connect users to other locations, either on the same page or to a different page or site.
-In contrast, [buttons](/design-system/components/buttons) are used to signal actions.
+description: Links are navigational elements that connect users to other locations, either on the current page or to a different page or site.
+In contrast, [buttons](/design-system/components/buttons) are used to signal important actions.
 use_cases: ""
 behavior: >-
   ### Opening a link in the current tab (default)